Abayomi Barber is a surrealist painter, sculptor and teacher.

 On the recommendation of Chief Obafemi Awolowo, The Yoruba Historical society recruited Barber.
 The society would eventually send him to the UK on a scholarship that seemed tailored to his restless spirit.
 It allowed him get an art education in the UK through a process of cultural assimilation rather than a strict university education.
 He was also to create a large sculpture of Chief Awolowo for the Government of the Western region.

-Barber mover to London in 1960.
+Barber moved to London in 1960.
 For a brief period he took art classes at the Central School of Arts and Craft, London.
 Mostly though, he visited Museums and galleries and wandered the parks of London.
 He eventually joined the studio of Mancini and Tozer.
-From there he moved to the studio of the Oscar Nemon.
+From there he moved to the studio of Oscar Nemon.
 He would work with Nemon on a variety of Winston Churchill busts.
 Nemon had become intertwined with the art of Churchill and had become, in a sense, Churchill’s art biographer, creating some of the most enduring images of the British politician.
 Barber upon his return to Nigeria would have the same relationship with Awolowo.

 Barber returned to Nigeria in 1971 to teach art at the University of Lagos.
 Many of his students would follow his surrealist leaning.
 They would become known as the Barber school and would carry on his tradition of dedication to detail and a liberation of the imagination.